jabez4jc/simplifyed-app/README.md

-# 🎈 Simplifyed.in - Advanced AI Technical Analysis Dashboard
+# 🎈 Advanced AI Technical Analysis Dashboard by Simplifyed.in 🎈

 A web-based tool that performs technical analysis on stock data and generates AI-powered trading recommendations.
 **Key Features:**